Build / Lovable

 Is my Synorb token safe in a deployed Lovable app?

-Yes, if you follow the build-time vs runtime split.
-The MCP token lives only in the Lovable chat connector (build time) and is never included in your deployed app.
-At runtime your app's backend — a Supabase Edge Function — calls the Synorb REST API with an api-key + secret stored as server-side secrets.
+Yes.
+Use the MCP token only in Lovable's chat connector.
+For the shipped app, call Synorb from a server-side function with the REST api-key + secret stored as server-side secrets.
 Never put any Synorb credential in frontend code or a VITE_ variable.

 Do I need to know MCP to use Synorb with Lovable?